This directory is designed to answer many of your questions. Please scroll through each letter to find the topics you are searching for.

 Kindo

 Kindo is an online platform that we use to take payments.
+You can access this from the SCHOOL SHOP link in your Hero app or HERE.
 Please create an account through your Hero app.
 All school payments can be made this way.

 Library

 We are very fortunate to have a well stocked library.
-All learners will have opportunities to visit the library.
-During this time they may return and issue books, and to research.
+We call this the 'Mahi Tahi'.
+All learners have opportunities to visit the library.
+During this time they may return and issue books.
 The library is also open at lunchtime.
 One of the greater contributions you could make to your child’s educational progress is to encourage home reading which should be a continuing and pleasurable activity.

 Lost Property

-Lost property is kept in a central place.
+Lost property is kept in a central place at the corridor entrance to the hall.
 Please name your child's clothing clearly and if something is lost, check your child's classroom and the lost property area.
 Children are not permitted to bring toys to school as it is heart-breaking if precious items are lost.
 Remaining unclaimed items will be displayed during the last week of each term, with left over items being donated to charity.

 Children have three opportunities for eating during the day.
 Brain food break in the morning, morning tea, and lunch.
 Brain food break should be something small and Individually wrapped so that it is easily accessible - such as fruit or cut veggies.
 We encourage you to pack a healthy and nutritious lunch for your child - Quality food supports learning.